-Extreme humidity conditions outside the range between 20% and 80% relative humidity can influence the output signal, especially when very accurate or single gas measurements are required.
-To overcome such impacts, the ENS161 is equipped with a temperature and humidity compensation algorithm, relying on data from an external temperature- and humidity-sensor (the ENS161 works well with ScioSense's ENS21x family of temperature and humidity sensors as both share the same data format), that can be regularly updated to an internal register for processing.
+Extreme humidity conditions outside this range (20% - 80%RH) can influence the output signal, especially when very accurate or single gas measurements are required.
+To overcome such impacts, the ENS160 is equipped with a temperature and humidity compensation algorithm, relying on data from an external temperature- and humidity-sensor (the ENS160 works well with the ScioSense ENS21x family of temperature and humidity sensors as they both share the same data format), that can be regularly updated to an internal register for processing.